Skip to main content

 Turns out a lot of people were skeptical of a "Power Rangers" reboot.
 And you see this in the blasé tone with which many critics seemed to dismiss the movie on a conceptual level–who on earth thought that “Power Rangers for adults” was a good idea?
 The movie stumbled to an embarrassing box office and critical reception, and then was promptly buried by both Lionsgate and the internet at large.
 The failure of Power Rangers confirmed a narrative that many wanted to believe: that the idea itself was just no good.

-But I'm also certain that not one of my classmates were without a favorite movie that was done dirty at the box office.
-When you look at how the 2017 reboot of Power Rangers played in execution, not just concept, it starts to feel less analogous to the redundant offerings of both superhero films or repackaged nostalgia material than what Rotten Tomatoes wanted to think.
+But when you look at how the 2017 reboot of Power Rangers played in execution, not just concept, it starts to feel less analogous to the redundant offerings of both superhero films or repackaged nostalgia material than what Rotten Tomatoes wanted to think.
 The movie was a hard sell, yes, but not because the result wasn’t good, but because a lot of what it wanted to pull off was hard to articulate for audiences, studios, and theaters alike.

 And this is where I come in: today we’re going to do what I wasn't bold enough to do in 2017 and delineate who on earth “Power Rangers for adults” was even for, and why it not only “wasn’t that stupid,” but how it straddled a million different lines, and how its crash signaled not the end of Hollywood cash-grabbery but something far more lamentable.